The parliamentary constituency of Monmouth consists of the electoral divisions of:

-2) The County Borough of Torfaen: Croesyceiliog North, Croesyceiliog South, Llanyrafon North and Llanyrafon South.
+2) The County Borough of Torfaen: Croesyceiliog North, Croesyceiliog South, Llanyrafon East & Ponthir and Llanyrafon West.

 Monmouthshire is a very picturesque part of Britain.
 In the gallery above are some photos I have taken myself when walking and cycling in the county.
 From the dramatic Black Mountains in the north, to the market towns of Abergavenny and Monmouth, through to the rural valleys around Newport and Chepstow on the banks of the River Severn, the Wye Valley & Vale of Usk are true areas of outstanding natural beauty.
 With captivating castles, bustling market towns, fresh-farm produce, an artisan tradition, generous hospitality, truly amazing places to visit and so much more to offer.
 It's perfect for those who love the outdoor life and discovering towns and villages packed full of traditional charm and character.